 Internet of Things or IoT is an ecosystem for smart appliances, devices, machines interconnected over Internet.
 As per Statista, by 2025, we are expected to have 21.5 billion units connected via IoT.
 As of 2022, the global IoT security market has grown to $5.09 billion, a compound annual growth rate (CAGR) of 31.7%.
 The pandemic has driven industries to transform like never before, which has increased the demand for IoT solutions.

 IoT in business is characterized by two main features:

 1. Automation: IoT enables direct communication between devices without any human interference.

 2. Connectivity: Globally connected networks allow easy access to a wide range of information.

 IoT also leverages numerous other technologies like AI, Big Data, Machine Learning for data transfer, analysis, and response among multiple devices.
-Because of its massive growth, IoT has been integrated to businesses and workflows mainly for seamless automation and curated connectivity.
+Due to the IoT’s rapid growth, companies and workflows have begun to include it, mostly for its smooth automation and carefully chosen connectivity.

 Let’s take a quick look at the Advantages of IoT.

 IoT is extremely useful in tracking and monitoring.
 Because the devices constantly ingest data from all sources, right from tracking to monitoring to reporting and surveillance, IoT is perfect.

 Because the technology is still emerging, there are numerous aspects that can be improved upon.